ovh/docs/pages/public_cloud/public_cloud_databases/databases_12_operator/guide.en-gb.md

 ---
-title: GPublic Cloud Databases - How to setup your Kuberbenetes database operator
+title: Public Cloud Databases - How to setup your Kuberbenetes database operator
 excerpt: Find out how to install and use the Kubernetes database operator
-updated: 2023-06-29
+updated: 2024-05-15
 ---

 ## Objective